lowRISC/ibex-demo-system-labs/lab4.md

     ALU_CMPLX_ABS_SQ: begin
-      // Implement this write result to `cmplx_result` end end
+      // Implement this write result to `cmplx_result` end
+    default: ;
+  endcase
+end
 ```

 The `fp_mul` module can be found in the supplementary material that accompanies this lab.
 Copy the `fp_mul.sv` file to `vendor/lowrisc_ibex/rtl` in the demo system repository and add it to the list of Ibex RTL files in `vendor/lowrisc_ibex/ibex_core.core`.

-Finally you will need to modify the ALU output mux to produce the result of the complex operation when one of the complex operands is selected.
+Finally you will need to modify the ALU result mux to produce the result of the complex operation when one of the complex operands is selected.

 ## Testing our implementation

 With our new instructions implemented, how do we test them?
 We could just switch out the functions that do complex number manipulation in our Mandelbrot demo to use our new instructions, but if it doesn't work first time, it'll be hard to debug.
 So instead we'll use a dedicated program to test the instructions against existing software implementations.
-You can find this in the `lab4_material\cmplx_test` directory.
+You can find this in the `lab4_supplementary_material/cmplx_test` directory.
 Follow these steps to build it:

-1. Copy its contents into `sw/demo/cmplx_test` in the demo system repository
+1. Copy the `cmplx_test` directory into the `sw/demo/` directory in the demo system repository
 2. Add `add_subdirectory(cmplx_test)` on its own line in `sw/demo/CMakeLists.txt`
 3. Switch to the `sw/build` directory (or whatever build directory you chose to use) and run `cmake ../ -DSIM_CTRL_OUTPUT=On`
 4. Build the software with `make`